Here are the essential info to explain the purpose of Google's Material Design and how it will affect the interface design process.

 This diagram is from Google’s spatial objects page in the Material design specs.
 Layering material objects will create a sense of depth much like in the real world.
 Content, however, lays flat on the material.
 Compare this to how a tattoo lays flat on skin or how printed ink lays flat on paper.

 Depth is created using light which casts a shadow onto material lower in the hierarchy.
 The primary light source is flowing down from the screen, so as objects move closer to the screen they cast a darker shadow.
 Most design elements are still “flat” but use subtle shadows to distinguish between material depth.
 Light & shadow is a big topic but skim through the docs if you’re curious to learn a bit more.

-Content is the main attraction which persuades users to download a copy of your super awesome project.
-Mobile apps are created with material – but without any content the apps are just blocks of empty forsaken material.
-People use apps to check weather, snap photos, read news, or fritter away hours on social media.
+Content is the main attraction that persuades users to download a copy of your super-awesome project.
+Mobile apps are created with the material – but without any content, the apps are just blocks of empty forsaken material.
+People use apps to check the weather, snap photos, read the news, or fritter away hours on social media.
 Content is what drives interactive behavior.

 When users interact with content they are also interacting with the material.
 Tapping a video or selecting text should feel natural.
 Swiping a button or switch across the screen should faintly mimic the real-world process.
 Behavior should feel intuitive based on the user’s goal.

 Material design is obviously geared towards mobile interaction but similar ideas can be extended to mouse clicks.
 Since touchscreen applications are more physical they require more attention to detail.
 Take a look over the Material design components to see a few examples of content merged with interfaces.